Customer churn is a big problem for telecommunications companies.

 2. Neural network

-At last, we will set the continuous probabilistic method for the probabilistic layer.
+Finally, we will implement the continuous probabilistic method for the probabilistic layer.

 The architecture shown below consists of 18 scaling neurons (yellow), five neurons in the first layer (blue), and one probabilistic neuron (red).